parrt/msds501/projects/enron.md

 `python condense.py` *path-to-maildir*

 where *path-to-maildir* indicates the exact path of your mail directory.
 This allows us to place the mail directory anywhere on the disk and still use the same script.

+**Depending on how you unzip the mail file, you might find an operating system file called `.DS_Store`.
+You should ignore any file starting with `.` as it is not a mail file.**

 The execution of your finished script takes about two or three minutes depending on the speed of your machine.
 After execution, your script should leave file `enron.feather` in the current working directory (the directory from which you execute the `python` command).
 The columns of the data frame must be exactly these columns and in this order: `MailID`, `Date`, `From`, `To`, `Recipients`, `Subject`, `filename`; for example:

 <img src="figures/enron-df.png" width="100%">